microsoft/pxt-arcade/docs/hardware/adding.md

 ### Audio #audio

-The board should have a sounder.
+The board should have a sound source.
 You need to figure out how to connect it properly and what kind of amplifier you might need.

 The headphone jack is optional.